 Lexington Catholic’s college preparatory curriculum includes 26 Honors Courses and 23 Advanced Placement (AP) Courses.
 LCHS does not segregate students into a specific honors program.
 Rather, Honors and AP classes are available to ALL qualified students.
 As a result, more than half the student population qualified for and enrolled in Honors and/or AP classes.

 College planning begins freshman year.
 Students are able to customize their course load by enrolling in their desired courses.

 No matter what academic path a student chooses, every student is challenged in their curriculum.
 All LCHS graduates are fully prepared for their freshman year of college.

 Christian Service is an integral part of student life.
 Each student is required to complete 60 hours of service.
 Last year, seniors alone logged more than 23,846 hours.
 Fulfilling this responsibility directly exemplifies the mission of LCHS.

-The Class of 2016 included NINE Governor’s Scholars, TWO National Merit Finalist.
-NINETY-NINE percent of the graduates went directly to college.
+The Class of 2017 included THIRTEEN Governor’s Scholars, TWO National Merit Finalist.
+NINETY-SEVEN percent of the graduates went directly to college.